Maldives declares state of emergency as turmoil deepens

 A Western diplomat in Colombo said European Union members may consider a travel advisory after the order, which comes just before the peak tourism season.

-Britain advised its citizens after the order to "take extra care", when travelling to the Maldives.
-A record 1.2 million tourists visited in 2014, accounting for 29 percent of the economy.
+A record 1.2 million tourists visited in 2014 and accounted for 29 percent of the economy.

 QUESTIONS OVER CAUSE OF BLAST